Enter your ZIP to find local pros.

 Lennox’s top air conditioner model is the SL28XCV, part of the Dave Lennox Signature® Collection.
 This variable-capacity unit achieves an industry-leading efficiency rating of up to 28 SEER, offering significant energy savings.
 Engineered for quiet operation, it features SilentComfort™ technology to minimize noise.
 The SL28XCV is also compatible with the iComfort® S30 ultra smart thermostat, enhancing user control and system optimization.

-Top-tier energy efficiency
+Industry-leading energy efficiency

-Expensive parts replacement
+Expensive parts and repairs

 4